ImageMagick/Usage-Markdown/quantize/index.md

 ### Dither using Pre-Defined Color Maps {#remap}

-As shown above "`-colors`" attempts to choose an optimal limited set of colors with which to represent an image.
+As shown above, "`-colors`" attempts to choose an optimal, limited set of colors with which to represent an image.
 With "`-remap`" you provide IM with the final set of colors you want to use for the image, whether you plan to dither those colors, or just replace the ones with their nearest neighbours.

-The argument is given as a image containing all the colors you would like to use.
+The argument is the name of an image containing all the colors you would like to use.
-If you what to reduce a large image of colors to just its list of colors, you can use "`-unique-colors`", before saving, it for later use by "`-remap`".
+If you want to reduce a large image to just its list of colors, you can use "`-unique-colors`", before saving it for later use by "`-remap`".

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > Note that while the "`-remap`" operator will accept any image to use, do not use a JPEG image for this image or you will get a lot of extra colors due to its 'lossy compression' generating extra colors.
 >
-> On the other hand using JPEG to generate extra colors may help resolve the 'speckling' problem seen previously!
+> On the other hand, using JPEG to generate extra colors may help resolve the 'speckling' problem seen previously!

-For example here I limit the colors used in the IM logo to a predefined map of named X window colors.
+For example, here I limit the colors used in the IM logo to a predefined map of named X window colors.
 The default is the '`Riemersma`' dither, but as of IM v6.4.4 "`-dither`" was expanded to allow the selection of other dither methods such as '`FloydSteinberg`'.
-You can of course still turn off dithering using the "`+dither`" option.
+You can, of course, still turn off dithering using the "`+dither`" option.

 ~~~
 convert logo.png  -dither None       -remap colortable.gif  remap_logo_no.gif